Farmer protests in the Netherlands: Who’s behind it all?

 Saturday, the FDF originally planned to come to the Zuiderpark with 5,000 tractors.
 100,000 demonstrators were also expected.
 The Mayor of The Hague, Jan van Zanen, decided that a maximum of 25,000 demonstrators would be welcome and no more than two tractors.
 Despite the ban, however, dozens of farmers set off with their tractors.
 The authorities issued an emergency decree and blocked access roads and important junctions, including by army vehicles.
 Police also stopped convoys of tractors northwest of the city and drove them off the road.

 A wheel loader, however, managed to break through the police blockade, allowing a column of trucks to enter the protest site.
 The wheel loader driver resisted the arrest, which reportedly injured two officials slightly.
-Later, another arrest took place after a stampede.
+Later, another arrest took place following a stampede.
 The demonstration then ended peacefully, as reported in particular by the Dutch portal New harvest.

-Are protests only about environmental requirements?
+Are protests only regarding environmental requirements?

 According tagesschau.de, the theme of nitrogen dominates the current election campaign.
 On March 15, the Dutch elect their provincial parliaments.
 They will then also determine the composition of the first chamber of Parliament.
 It is comparable to Federal Council.